 The only downside is that the concentration of protein is not very high, especially relative to the sugar content (six grams per serving).
 It does have four grams of dietary fiber to partially offset the negative metabolic effects of the sugar, but it’d be better to avoid it in the first place.

-Smart Protein is a hyper-minimalist protein that is the number one choice if you are a purist when it comes to how your supplements are made.
+Whey Fantastic is a hyper-minimalist protein that is the number one choice if you are a purist when it comes to how your supplements are made.
 The only ingredients are grass fed whey protein plus a small amount of xylitol and a few other non-caloric sweeteners, inulin, and natural flavoring

 Fitmiss Delight is one part protein shake, one part green drink supplement.
 Sure, it’s got 16 grams of protein, mostly whey protein concentrate but a little bit of potato protein too, but it’s also got a megadose of vitamin B12 (over 2,000% of your recommended daily intake), and 500 mg of superfood powders.

 These include all the hot antioxidants like blackberry, tart cherry, artichoke, and cranberry, to name just a few.
 If you need healthy supplements on all fronts, look no further.

 Her Natural Whey is a nice, simple protein supplement that’s got a complete blend of whey protein isolate, concentrate, and peptides.